IanConvy/tetris-in-postgresql/walkthrough.md

          'X X', 'X  ', 'X  ', '   ');
 ```

 Each row in the table describes a specific piece (given by the `name` column) in a specific orientation (given by the `orient` column), with information about the relative positions of the four blocks (columns `b1`, `b2`, `b3`. and `b4`) and the text strings needed to properly illustrate the pieces (columns `prev1`, `prev2`, `prev3`, and `prev4`, to be discussed more later).
 The block positions are each provided as a two-element integer array, with the first integer giving its relative height and the second giving its relative width.
 These values are taken relative to the block assigned `[0, 0]`, which is always in the leftmost position (although at varying heights).
-Because of the way the board is configured, a smaller height value actually indicates a piece that is further up the playfield (i.e. closer to the top from the perspective of the player), with pieces appearing initiallity a height of 1 and then falling into place at some larger value (maximum of 20).
+Because of the way the board is configured, a smaller height value actually indicates a piece that is further up the playfield (i.e. closer to the top from the perspective of the player), with pieces appearing initially a height of 1 and then falling into place at some larger value (maximum of 20).

 ## Starting a game